Cable Tie Buying Guide: Fit to Be Tied

 The most common zip tie is the Nylon Cable Tie.
 Standard nylon comes in everything from light duty (you can snap it with your hands) to heavy duty thick nylon that is quite durable.
 While they come in a myriad of colors, white and black are the most common.
 A minimum of 2% carbon black is required for standard nylon zip ties, which provides a high degree of UV resistance for outdoor use.

 When it comes to high heat application, Stainless Steel Cable Ties are often the answer.
 Automotive uses include exhaust wraps and repairs, as well as securing heavy items, up to 400 pounds.
 These ties do not use a lever lock, instead they have a ball lock or resistance locking mechanism.
 Because Stainless Steel ties are not a single piece, it’s possible to damage them if you over tighten the head.

-Like stainless steel cable ties, Aluminum Cable Ties are often found in industrial environments, where they need to be durable and long-lasting, more so than standard nylon ties.
-Aluminum ties are lightweight, non-flammable, UV resistant and can withstand extremely high and low temperatures, making them particularly useful for challenging environments.
-They can be used for cable, conduit and equipment bundling, attaching marker plates for pipe identification and many other applications.
+Aluminum Cable Ties are typically found in industrial environments where durability is important.
+They are lightweight, non-flammable, UV resistant and can withstand extremely high and low temperatures, making them particularly useful for challenging environments.
+Uses include cable, conduit and equipment bundling, attaching marker plates for pipe identification and many other applications.

 Releasable ties are available for just about every type of cable tie.
 They’re designed to be reused, so they do not lose strength when released like typical nylon cable ties.